V-Sekai-fire/aria-character-core/README.md

 > ⚠️ **Nothing works yet!** These commands will fail until services are implemented.

+**Platform Recommendation:**

+*   **Linux/macOS:** The instructions below are primarily tailored for Linux-based environments (including macOS).
+*   **Windows Users:** It is **highly recommended to use Windows Subsystem for Linux (WSL) 2**.
+WSL2 provides a Linux environment directly on Windows, ensuring compatibility with the project's tooling (`asdf-vm`, shell scripts, etc.) and a smoother development experience.
+Install WSL2 and a Linux distribution (e.g., Ubuntu) from the Microsoft Store, then follow the Linux instructions within your WSL2 terminal.
+    *   Native Windows development for Elixir can have more setup hurdles with tools like `asdf-vm`.
+Using WSL2 is the preferred path for this project.

 ```bash
 # This project uses asdf-vm to manage Erlang and Elixir versions.
 # Follow these steps carefully to set up your environment.